 In this example, the writer created the figure using statistics from a journal article.

-Figure 3.
-Pie chart showing the clergy demographics of the study’s participants.
+Note.
 From “Predicting the Mental Health Literacy of Clergy: An Informational Resource for Counselors,” by J. D. Vermaas, J. Green, M. Haley, and L. Haddock, 2017, Journal of Mental Health Counseling, 39(3), p.
 231.

 The following is an example of a figure the writer created from their own original data.